 There are a lot of things to consider when buying a home.
 Future homebuyers consider proximity to family members, public school rankings, safety, climate, proximity to large cities, and more.
 One of the most important factors to consider, however, is the cost.

 The median home value in the United States is $247,084.
-There are 11 states that have median home values that are more than $100,000 below the U.S, median home value.
+There are 11 states that have median home values that are more than $100,000 below the U.S. median home value.
+Among the least expensive home values are Mississippi, West Virginia, and Arkansas.

 The cost of buying a home varies greatly between states.
 Determining your location ahead of time will allow you to understand what you can get for your money and how much you will need to save up for a down payment for the size and location of the home you want to get.